Gravastar: Comparison with black holes

 By taking quantum physics into account, the gravastar hypothesis attempts to resolve contradictions caused by conventional black hole theories.

 Event horizons

 In a gravastar, the event horizon is not present.
-The layer of positive-pressure fluid would lie just outside the "event horizon", being prevented from complete collapse by the inner false vacuum.
+The layer of positive-pressure fluid would lie just outside the radius where an event horizon would be, prevented from complete collapse by the inner false vacuum.

 Dynamic stability of gravastars

 In 2007, theoretical work indicated that under certain conditions, gravastars as well as other alternative black hole models are not stable when they rotate.
 Theoretical work has also shown that certain rotating gravastars are stable assuming certain angular velocities, shell thicknesses, and compactnesses.
 It is also possible that some gravastars which are mathematically unstable may be physically stable over cosmological timescales.
 Theoretical support for the feasibility of gravastars does not exclude the existence of black holes as shown in other theoretical studies.